This hot and fast ribs Texas-style recipe is something that you should need to learn if you love ribs like me.

 Cooking the ribs further will help them melt the collagen and fats in between the meat which means that as they melt, the ribs become juicier and more tender.

 What Temp Do Ribs Fall Off The Bone?

 Ribs usually cook once they reach an internal temperature of 145 degrees Fahrenheit.
 This means the ribs are safe to eat as the bacteria are killed at this temperature.

 However, the texture will not be as soft as your steaks.
 You need to cook the ribs further to melt the fats and collagen between the meat and make the ribs have a fall-off-the-bone texture.

 Ribs fall off the bone at an internal temperature of 190 to 205 degrees Fahrenheit.

-That is why even this process of hot and fast ribs takes around 3 hours to complete.
+That is why even this process of making ribs takes around 3 hours to complete.

-I love hot and fast ribs and you should try this if you haven’t.
+I love to cook ribs this way; you should try this if you haven’t.

-The results are so great that you would get addicted and make these hot and fast texas style ribs again.
+The results are so great that you will get addicted and make these hot and fast texas style ribs again.